wshtaits/VsRecyclerView/README.md

 ## Important

-### Adapters
+### ItemAdapters
+This is not about `RecyclerView.Adapter`, but about library `ItemAdapter`s.
+They are not creating alone for the entire `RecyclerView`, but for each type of element.
-Each time you don’t pass an adapter explicitly, `VsRecyclerView` creates a new one with its own `viewType` (based on the `hashCode()` of the adapter) and therefore with a separate `ViewHolderPool`.
+Each time you don’t pass an `ItemAdapter` explicitly, `VsRecyclerView` creates a new one with its own `viewType` (based on the `hashCode()` of the adapter) and therefore with a separate `ViewHolderPool`.
-For example, two different adapters will be created here:
+For example, two different adapters are creating here:
 ```kotlin
 with(vsRecyclerView) {
     // creates 1st adapter